A panel Discussion about Fantasy Literature and Judaism

 Tickets: $8 Adults, $5 students

-A partnership between the Mittleman Jewish Community Center and Oregon Jewish Museum with the support of Institute for Judaic Studies.
+A partnership between the Mittleman Jewish Community Center, Oregon Jewish Museum and Moishe House with the support of Institute for Judaic Studies.
 Generously funded by the Jewish Federation of Greater Portland.

 Five award-winning authors spanning from fiction to graphic novels and poetry will talk about the links between Judaism and creativity in fantasy literature.